Mathématique: Chapter 3

 “You don’t have a phone,” Young said.
 “Do you.”

 “Of course I have a phone.
-It’s a requirement of the program.”
+It’s a bloody requirement, isn’t it?”

 “In my apartment.”